chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 PLACEHOLDER, PLEASE EDIT ME!

 ### Prompt Block
-Emits a signal when it's Proximity Prompt has been triggered
+Emits a signal when it's Proximity Prompt has been triggered.
 Configurations:
-- Activation Time: Amount of time to delay output.
+- Activation Time: How long it activates for.
 Default is 1.
 - Hold Duration: Amount of time to trigger the prompt.
 Default is 0.5
 - Key: Key to hold when triggering the prompt.
 Default is E.
 - Toggleable: Whether if this block acts like a switch.
 Default is true.